Henry Cousins Chambers

 Henry Cousins Chambers (July 26, 1823 May 1, 1871) was a Confederate politician during the American Civil War.

-He was born in Limestone County, Alabama, the son of Henry H. Chambers.[citation needed] He later moved to Mississippi and served in the state legislature in 1859.[citation needed] He represented Mississippi in the First Confederate Congress and the Second Confederate Congress from 1862 to 1865.[citation needed]
+He was born in Limestone County, Alabama, the son of Henry H. Chambers who had briefly served as a US senator from Alabama.[1]
+The younger Chambers attended the College of New Jersey (later renamed to Princeton University),[1] moved to Mississippi and served in the state legislature representing Coahoma County from 1859-1861.[2]
+Following the secession of Mississippi from the Union in 1861, Chambers represented the state in the First Confederate Congress and the Second Confederate Congress from 1862 to 1865.[1]

 References